SobekCM Repository Community Help

 Testing connectivity to your database from your web server

-Below is a link to a MSDN article that gives a very simple way to test connectivity from your web server to your database server.
+Below is a link to an (older) MSDN article that gives a very simple way to test connectivity from your web server to your database server.
 Simple add an empty file names test.udl (or anything ending in .udl actually) on your web server.
 Clicking on it should bring up a small screen that will allow you to test connectivity from that computer to any database server, using whatever credentials or security type you want.
 Very helpful!

 http://blogs.msdn.com/b/steverac/archive/2010/12/14/test-remote-sql-connectivity-easily.aspx